 \begin{remark} Using the easier ``only if'' part of Proposition~\ref{UnivSubArc} below, one may also deduce Corollary~\ref{v1val} from \cite[Corollary 33]{Pic} (see also \cite[Ex.
 4.5]{GooLi}, and \cite[Ex.
 4.3]{Rydh}). \end{remark}

 Finally, we observe that the condition of being an $\arc$-cover is essentially module-theoretic. \begin{proposition} Let $f\colon \spec(B) \to \spec(A)$ be a map of affine schemes.
-Then the following are equivalent: \begin{enumerate} \item $f$ is an $\arc$-cover. \item The map $A \to B$ has the property that after every base change $A \to V$, for $V$ a rank $\leq 1$ valuation ring, it is universally injective \cite[Tag 058I]{stacks-project}. \end{enumerate} \end{proposition} \begin{proof} We immediately reduce to the case where $A = V$ is a rank $1$ valuation ring with pseudouniformizer $t$.
-Suppose $A \to B$ is universally injective.
+Then the following are equivalent: \begin{enumerate} \item $f$ is an $\arc$-cover. \item The map $A \to B$ has the property that after every base change along a map $A \to V$ with $V$ a rank $\leq 1$ valuation ring, it is universally injective \cite[Tag 058I]{stacks-project}. \end{enumerate} \end{proposition} \begin{proof} We immediately reduce to the case where $A = V$ is a rank $1$ valuation ring with a pseudouniformizer $t$.
+Suppose that $A \to B$ is universally injective.
 Let $B'$ be the quotient of $B$ by the ideal of $t$-power torsion elements.
-We claim that the map $A \to B \to B'$ is faithfully flat, which is sufficient to prove that $A \to B$ is a $v$-cover.
-Since $B'$ is flat over $A$ as it is $t$-torsionfree, it suffices to show that $B'[1/t], B'/t$ are both nonzero.
+We claim that the map $A \to B \to B'$ is faithfully flat, which is sufficient to prove that $A \to B$ is a $v$-cover (cf.~\cite[Rem.~2.5]{Rydh}).
+Since $B'$ is flat over $A$ as it is $t$-torsionfree, it suffices to show that $B'[1/t]$ and $B'/(t)$ are both nonzero.
 First, $B'[1/t] = B[1/t] \neq 0$.
-Second, if $B'/t = 0$, then we can write in $B$, $1 = tx + y$ for some $x \in B$ and $y$ a $t$-power torsion element.
-Multiplying by some $t^m$ for $m \gg 0$, we get the equality $t^{m} = t^{m+1} x$ in $B$; however, this contradicts our assumption that $A/t^{m+1} \to B/t^{m+1}$ is injective.
+Second, if $B'/t = 0$, then we can write in $1 = tx + y$ in $B$ for $x,y \in B$ with $y$ being $t$-power torsion.
+Multiplying by some $t^m$ for $m \gg 0$, we get the equality $t^{m} = t^{m+1} x$ in $B$; however, this contradicts our assumption that the map $A/t^{m+1} \to B/t^{m+1}$ is injective.

 Conversely, if $A \to B$ is an $\arc$-cover with $A$ a rank $1$ valuation ring, choose an inclusion of prime ideals $\mathfrak{p}_1 \subset \mathfrak{p}_2 \subset B$ which pull back to the zero and maximal ideal of $A$.
 Then $B/\mathfrak{p}_1$ is an integral domain which is faithfully flat over $A$, so that $A \to B/\mathfrak{p}_1$ is universally injective.
 Thus $A \to B$ is also universally injective. \end{proof}